nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

   - Markdown
 ---

-Thanks to the [content module](https://content.nuxtjs.org) it is now much easier to get a blog up and running using markdown.
-The content module is basically a git based headless CMS and will make any developers life much easier when it comes to writing blogs or documentation sites or just adding content to any regular site.
-In this post I will go through most of the benefits of content module so you can create a blog with ease.
+The [content module](https://content.nuxtjs.org) is a git files based headless CMS that provides powerful features when it comes to write blogs, documentation sites or just adding content to any regular website.
+In this post we will go through most of the benefits of this module and discover how we can create a blog with it.

 <p align="center">
   <a href="https://blog-with-nuxt-content.netlify.app/" target="_blank" rel="noopener nofollow">View demo</a> /
-  <a href="https://github.com/nuxt-company/demo-blog-nuxt-content" target="_blank" rel="noopener nofollow">Source</a>
+  <a href="https://github.com/nuxt-company/demo-blog-nuxt-content" target="_blank" rel="noopener nofollow">Source code</a>
 </p>

 - [Getting started:](#getting-started)